playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/exporting.md

 ## General export tips

 * Only export what you need from your scene.
 For example, if your scene contains a red car and a blue car but you only want to import the red car, export only the red car.
-Your modelling application should have an 'Export Selected' or similar option.
+Your modeling application should have an 'Export Selected' or similar option.

 ## Tips for Exporting to GLB